Soviet annexation of Eastern Galicia and Volhynia: Government and administration

-The lands annexed by the Soviet Union were administratively reorganized into six oblasts similar to those in the rest of the Soviet Union (Drohobych Oblast, Lviv Oblast, Rivne Oblast, Stanislav (later known as Ivano-Frankivsk) Oblast, Tarnopil Oblast and Volyn Oblast).
+The lands annexed by the Soviet Union were administratively reorganized into six oblasts similar to those in the rest of the Soviet Union (Drohobych Oblast, Lviv Oblast, Rivne Oblast, Stanislav (later Ivano-Frankivsk) Oblast, Tarnopil Oblast and Volyn Oblast).
 The civilian administration in those regions annexed from Poland was organized by December 1939 and was drawn mostly from newcomers from eastern Ukraine and Russia; only 20% of government employees were from the local population.
 It was falsely assumed by many Ukrainians that a disproportionate number of people working for the Soviet administration came from within the Jewish community.
 The reason for this belief was that most of the previous Polish administrators were deported, and the local Ukrainian intelligentsia who could have taken their place were generally deemed to be too nationalistic for such work by the Soviets.
 In reality, most positions were staffed by ethnic Ukrainians from the Soviet Union.
 Nevertheless, in the eyes of many Ukrainians the Jews came to be associated with Soviet rule, which contributed to rising anti-Jewish sentiments.
 The Polish language was eliminated from public life, and Ukrainian became the language of the government and the courts.
 All Polish institutions were abolished, and all Polish officials, civil servants, and police were deported to Siberia or Central Asia.

 Ukrainian organizations not controlled by the Soviets were limited or abolished.
 Hundreds of credit unions and cooperatives that had served the Ukrainian people between the wars were shut down.
 All local Ukrainian political parties were abolished, and between 20,000 and 30,000 Ukrainian activists fled to German-occupied territory; most of those who did not escape were arrested.
 For example, Dr. Dmytro Levitsky, former head of the moderate Ukrainian political party Ukrainian National Democratic Alliance (UNDO) that had dominated Ukrainian political life between the world wars and chief of the Ukrainian delegation in the pre-war Polish parliament, was arrested alongside many of his colleagues, deported to Moscow, and never heard from again.
 The elimination of the individuals, organizations and parties that represented moderate or liberal political tendencies left the extremist Organization of Ukrainian Nationalists, which operated in the underground, as the only political party with a significant organizational presence left in western Ukraine.